 Lice/mites are quite common in guinea pigs.
 They may be picked up from new bedding (eg. hay, straw) or other guinea pigs.
 Some mites are visible to the naked eye and cause intense itchiness and scabs.
-We recommend the topical treatment of revolution to treat mites, but do not administer until advised by one of our vets at to the correct dose for your pocket pet.
+We recommend the topical treatment Revolution to treat mites, but do not administer until one of our vets advises you of the correct dose for your pocket pet.

 Prevention is by far the best approach and thankfully relatively simple.
-Oral medication called “Heartgard” is an easy preventative or “Revolution”, which not only prevents heartworm, but controls fleas too
+An oral medication called Heartgard is an easy preventative or Revolution, which not only prevents heartworm but controls fleas too